Search to Content Workflow

 Handling Access Restrictions

-If you receive a 400 Bad Request error with a message like "access to this page is not allowed", it means the property exists in Tollbit but is not enabled for your organization.
-In this case, you should reach out to your Tollbit contact to request access to that property.
+If you receive a 400 Bad Request error with a message like "access to this page is not allowed", it means the property exists in TollBit but is not enabled for your organization.
+In this case, you should reach out to your TollBit contact to request access to that property.

 Example error response: